Fitzroy, Victoria: Transport

-The St Vincents Plaza tram interchange, in adjacent East Melbourne, is at the junction of Victoria Parade and Brunswick Street and handles tram routes 24, 30, 86, 109 and 11.
+The St Vincents Plaza tram interchange, in adjacent East Melbourne, is at the junction of Victoria Parade and Brunswick Street and handles tram routes 30, 109 and 11.
+It also handled tram route 24 before it was discontinued on 27 July 2014.

 Cycling is a very popular form of transport in Fitzroy, as with much of the City of Yarra.
 A station for the Melbourne Bicycle Share scheme is located near the St Vincents Plaza tram interchange.

 The City of Yarra also supports a car sharing service, which has several locations in Fitzroy.

 In popular culture

 The 1977 cult classic novel Monkey Grip by Helen Garner took place mostly in Fitzroy and Carlton.
 Many of the central characters frequent the Fitzroy local swimming pool in the summer, referred to as the "Fitzroy baths", and the heritage-listed "Aqua Profonda" sign at the deep end of the pool is the title of the novel's first chapter, used as a metaphor for the central character's deeply troubled romantic relationship with a man.
 The inclusion of the sign and the pool itself gave it some degree of iconic status–its use in the novel was even mentioned in the statement of significance for the sign's heritage listing in 2004.

 The 2010 Australian television show Offspring was set almost entirely in Fitzroy.
 The main characters of the show were often seen at the Black Cat, a Brunswick Street bar.
 Fitzroy has also featured in episodes of a number of Australian TV shows, including City Homicide and Rush (notably in Season 3, where the team shot at Fitzroy Town Hall to commemorate the death of a former colleague).

 The movie series and television series, Jack Irish, is filmed in Fitzroy.
 Based on the Peter Temple novels, it features many Fitzroy cultural icons.

 Australian and American musicians have made mention of Fitzroy in their lyrics, including: